gogins/csound-extended/README.md

 dependencies, as Git submodules, packages, or direct source downloads.
 There is one CMake build for it all.

+## Installation

+Currently this project is in an alpha stage of development.
+Right now building from sources is the best way to install it.
+The build scripts _should_ install all required dependencies as well as csound-extended.

 ## Building

 Currently, the only supported operating systems are Linux and Android.
 The